Are You Afraid of Commitment… or Something Else?

 “I just don’t think I’m ready for a commitment.”

-Of course, you most certainly should feel confident about a serious relationship commitment before proceeding.
-Sadly, many who do feel confident later discover it was only a feeling.
-They really weren’t ready.
+Of course, you should feel confident about a serious relationship commitment before proceeding.
+Sadly, many who feel confident about their readiness for a serious relationship later discover it was only a feeling.
+It wasn’t reality